 Finally, a well-written community charter has power when communicating with your internal stakeholders, allaying concerns and guiding the further development of your software platform.

-Who writes a community charter?
+Who writes an online community charter?

-A community charter is something that you start working on before your first member joins.
+An online community charter is something that you start working on before your first member joins.
 Ideally, in its nascent form, it may not even be called a charter, though many tech projects often have a charter associated with them.

 You may call your initial charter an element of your community strategy, something that you’re writing to ensure that the virtual microcosm you’re creating is useful, unique, and focused on solving problems for a given group of people.